jaredkrinke/sic1/sic1/README.md

 * sic1/shared/ - Code and definitions shared between the SIC-1 game client and server
 * sic1/server/ - Service for validating SIC-1 solutions that are submitted from the web version of the game
 * sic1/client/ - Client-specific code for all client implementations
+* sic1/client/electron - Root for the Electron client for Steam on Linux
 * sic1/client/music/ - Not in the Git repository!
 This directory needs to be populated with the game's music tracks in order to successfully build/run locally
 * sic1/client/windows/ - Root for the original WebView2-based Windows/Steam client
 * sic1/client/windows/steam/ - Not in this repository!
 Unpack the Steam SDK here